genesiscommunitysuccess/docs/docs/03_server/05_access-control/02_authentication-overview.md

 ---

-Your application can perform authentication through many techniques.
-Each method is encapsulated by an implementation of an 'Authenticator'.
-The authenticators offered by the genesis platform are:
+There are many different ways for your application to perform authentication.
+Each method requires the implementation of an 'Authenticator'.
+The authenticators offered by the Genesis low-code platform are:

 * INTERNAL
 * LDAP
 * [JWT (JSON Web Token)](https://jwt.io/introduction) SSO